NormalVR/Normcore-Documentation/docs/guides/network-profiler.md

 ---
 layout: docs
-title: Using the Normcore Network Profiler
+title: Using the Network Profiler
 ---
 import profilerSetUp                from './network-profiler/profiler-setup.mp4' import profileUnlimitedInstances    from './network-profiler/profile-unlimited-instances.mp4'